selwynpolit/d9book/book/nodes-and-fields.md

 The solution is to create a variable in the template_preprocess_node.
-Append 'UTC' to the datetime string and make a timestamp so you get the UTC time (which matches what is in the Drupal DB.).
+Append 'UTC' to the datetime string and make a timestamp so you get the UTC time (which matches what is in the Drupal DB).
 Grab the user's timezone for conversion purposes.
 Use the Drupal date.formatter service to format a timestamp (using the timezone) and you are good to go.